 What does this actually mean?
-Currently we are not taxed on our insurance.
+Currently, we are not taxed on our insurance.
 Or in other words, our yearly income is not higher because our insurance does not play into our income.
 We therefore receive a “tax break”.
-This may lead to a coverage provided by employees that leads to higher deductibles or co-pays and/or a overall coverage that is less extensive and complete.
+This may lead to the coverage provided by employees that leads to higher deductibles or co-pays and/or an overall coverage that is less extensive and complete.

 Recently Republicans from the Finance Committee gave a warning to President Obama and they insisted that he was making a mistake by supporting a government sponsored insurance plan directed at the middle class.
 Their concerns are that the government would begin to control the insurance market and that other private companies would be pushed out.
 Many Democrats remain mixed with many who support the idea but remain cautious with the finer details.

 Reformation ideas are ever changing with the current need for a health care reform.

 It will be interesting to watch as political dust is thrown in the air and watch where it lands and who is affected.